heremaps/here-data-sdk-cpp/docs/dataservice-write-example.md

 cmake .. -DEDGE_SDK_BUILD_EXAMPLES=ON -DCMAKE_TOOLCHAIN_FILE=$NDK_ROOT/build/cmake/android.toolchain.cmake -DANDROID_ABI=arm64-v8a
 ```

 The `CMake` command will generate a `Gradle` project in the `build/examples/dataservice-write/android` folder.
-Before it can be used, you have to install the OLP C++ EDGE SDK libraries into the sysroot directory:
+Before it can be used, you have to install the HERE OLP Edge SDK C++ libraries into the sysroot directory:

 ```bash
 # Execute as sudo if necessary